seliv55/ramidcor/README.md

 ## Functionality
 - Extraction of MID of metabolites of interest specified in a text file.
 It processed a series of NetCDF files in one run.
 - Correction of the extracted MID
-- Preparation of the corrected data to simulation by
+- Preparation of the corrected data to simulation by Isodyn

 ## Approaches
 - Using mz and retention time (RT) values to localize the metabolites of interest in the raw MS recordings

 ## Instrument Data Types
--- MS
+- MS

 ## Data Analysis
-- Ramid:
+- __Ramid:__
-  reads a NetCDF file presented in a directory specified by an input parameter, and then separates the time courses of the metabolite elution for the selected m/z values around the RT, both indicated in the description text file, whose name is specified by an input parameter;
+*  reads a NetCDF file presented in a directory specified by an input parameter, and then
+*  separates the time courses of the metabolite elution for the selected m/z values around the RT, both indicated in the description text file, whose name is specified by an input parameter;
-  corrects baseline for each selected mz;
+*  corrects baseline for each selected mz;
-  determines the actual retention time, which can be different from that indicated a priori in the description file integrates the localized peaks thus evaluating the distributions of mass isotopomers of metabolites of interest;
+*  determines the actual retention time, which can be different from that indicated a priori in the description file
+*  integrates the localized peaks thus evaluating the distributions of mass isotopomers of metabolites of interest;
-  repeats all the previous steps for the next NetCDF file until all such files are processed;
+*  repeats all the previous steps for the next NetCDF file until all such files are processed;
-  saves the extracted MID from all the processed NetCDF files for each metabolite of interest separately in text files readable by MIDcor, a program, which supports the next step of analysis, i.e. correction of the RaMID spectra for natural isotope occurrence.
+*  saves the extracted MID from all the processed NetCDF files for each metabolite of interest separately in text files readable by MIDcor, a program, which supports the next step of analysis, i.e. correction of the RaMID spectra for natural isotope occurrence.
 - Midcor
-  reads the results of Ramid and corrects the MID of the metabolites of interest for natural isotope occurrence and overlapping with the foreign peaks
+*  reads the results of Ramid and corrects the MID of the metabolites of interest for natural isotope occurrence and overlapping with the foreign peaks
 - Isoform
-  reads the results of Midcor and prepares the data for simulation with Isodyn
+*  reads the results of Midcor and prepares the data for simulation with Isodyn

 ## Tool Authors
 - Vitaly Selivanov (Universitat de Barcelona)